connorc0405/DS4Communicator/README.md

 ## Requirements
 DS4Communicator relies on [hidapi](https://github.com/signal11/hidapi) which can be installed using [homebrew](https://brew.sh) with `brew install hidapi`
-The controller must be paired with the Mac over Bluetooth **before** DS4Communicator is executed
+The controller must be paired with the Mac over Bluetooth **before** DS4Communicator is executed.

 ## Compile from Source
 Download and build DS4Communicator: